opdavies/drupal-module-tdd-blog/README.md

 develop a module to the following acceptance criteria:

 - As a site visitor
-- I want to see a list of all published pages at `/pages`
+- I want to see a list of all published blog posts at `/blog`
-- Ordered alphabetically by title
+- Ordered by post date, with the newest posts first

 ## Installation